Keeping Families in their Homes

 Eligible households may receive up to 12 months of assistance, plus an additional 3 months if the grantee determines the extra months are needed to ensure housing stability and grantee funds are available.
 The payment of existing housing-related arrears that could result in eviction of an eligible household is prioritized.
 Assistance must be provided to reduce an eligible household’s rental arrears before the household may receive assistance for future rent payments.
 Once a household’s rental arrears are reduced, grantees may only commit to providing future assistance for up to three months at a time.
 Households may reapply for additional assistance at the end of the three-month period if needed and the overall time limit for assistance is not exceeded.

 An application for rental assistance may be submitted by either an eligible household or by a landlord on behalf of that eligible household.
 Households and landlords must apply through programs established by grantees.
 In general, funds will be paid directly to landlords and utility service providers.
 If a landlord does not wish to participate, funds may be paid directly to the eligible household.
-Households and landlords should not submit applications for assistance to Treasury.
+Treasury cannot process applications from households and landlords.
+Please review the list of eligible grantees below and contact your state, local, or Tribal grant recipient for information on how to apply.

 The Department of the Treasury will issue public reports quarterly on the use of funds.
 The Treasury Office of Inspector General will conduct oversight of the program and may recoup funds from any government that fails to comply with the restrictions on the use of funds.